AnyLog-co/documentation/scheduled_pull.md

 ## Associating the pulled data with a topic

-In the context of a scheduled pull, the topic = (...) clause maps the data retrieved by the pull process into a topic that can be associated with mapping instructions.
+In the context of a scheduled pull, the topic = (...) clause maps the data retrieved by the pull process into a topic that is associated with mapping instructions.

 Example: